richachr/chess/notes.md

 - Use git mv instead of mv to rename/move files, use git rm to remove files. git rm --cached removes a file from repository only.
 - Math methods allow for safer calculations, bigger numbers.
 - final keyword declares a constant variable.
+It must be declared by the end of the constructor.
 - Variables must be initialized before use.
 - A package is a set of related classes.
 - Static methods are not attached to any object.